twitter-archive/torch-autograd/README.md

 Autograd is work in progress.
 Current list of things to be developed includes:

 * gradients of gradients (Hessian)
-* auto-type for nn-wrapped primitives (type should be inferred at runtime, as is the case for autograd-generated code)
 * add more useful examples of models
 * implement auto-buffering so that native torch functions can re-use memory (i.e. auto-generate code that's similar to what nn does for modules)